 - Adults 51 years & older: 8 mg

-You may be wondering why adult women need higher amounts of iron.
-This is because of the loss of blood during menstruation.
-Adult woman 51 years and older need less iron, assuming that they have reached menopause and no longer menstruate.
+You may be wondering why adult women need higher amounts of iron, and this is because of the loss of blood during menstruation.
+Adult women 51 years and older need less iron, assuming they have reached menopause and no longer menstruate.

-- RDA is the average amount of a nutrient that you should eat per day to maintain health (for nearly all healthy people).
+- RDA is the average amount of a nutrient you should eat daily to maintain health (for nearly all healthy people).

-- Please note that these amounts are listed in milligrams (mg) per day.
+- These amounts are listed in milligrams (mg) per day.